VIRGINIA CHORALE

 BM in Vocal Performance from Baylor University; MS in Arts Administration from Boston University.

-Currently a member of the choir, women's ensemble, and select ensembles Vox Caeli and Quartetto at Great Bridge United Methodist Church in Chesapeake.
+Active choir member at Great Bridge United Methodist Church in Chesapeake.

 Served as alto section leader and soloist at International Protestant Church in Zurich, Switzerland.